harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 end
 {% endhightlight %}

-Heroku assigns a port through environment variable.
+Heroku assigns a port through environment variable PORT.
 We need to get that port number through `System.get_env("PORT")` so that our application can run on Heroku. `if` clause in `get_port/0` is there to provide port number when we would like to run our application locally.

 Go to the root directory of our application.
 Then create a Heroku app with the buildpack by running `heroku create --buildpack "https://github.com/HashNuke/heroku-buildpack-elixir.git"`.

-The script will build the Heroku application and also set a git remote called heroku.
+The script will build the Heroku application and also set a git remote repository called heroku.
 Run `git push heroku master` to deploy the application to Heroku.
-Now your application will be all set and running.
+Now your application is all set and running.
 Run `heroku open` to open the application in your browser and check if it's running correctly.